Mountain Ridge High School (Utah)

 Mountain Ridge High School is a public high school in Herriman, Utah.
 It serves students in grades 10-12 for the Jordan School District.

 History

 The intent to build the school was announced by the Jordan School District in 2016.
 Ground was broken in 2017.
 The school cost $82 million to build.

 Mountain Ridge High School opened in the fall of 2019.

 Athletics

 Mountain Ridge participates in sports sanctioned by the Utah High School Activities Association.
-The school's nickname is the Sentinels.
+The school's mascot is the Sentinels.
 The school competes in Region 7 of class 6A and the colors are scarlet red, gray, and white.
 The following sports are offered: